A positivity-preserving adaptive-order finite-difference scheme for GRMHD

 Adaptive-order WENO schemes have recently been presented that combine one or more high-order stencils with robust low-order stencils\cite{BALSARA2016780, SUN201681, Semplice2020, Guercilena:2016fdl, Doulis:2022vkx}.
 The high-order stencil is used if it is not too oscillatory, while the low-order standard WENO stencils are used if the high-order stencil is inadmissible.
 A similar approach called multidimensional optimal-order detection (MOOD)\cite{CLAIN20114028, DIOT201243, doi:10.1002/fld.3804} has also been presented where unlimited reconstruction is generally used, but the order is decreased \textit{a posteriori} and discretely.
 That is, after a time step is taken, the result is accepted only if the solution passes numerical and physical admissibility conditions; otherwise the time step is redone using a lower order scheme.

 We address the difficulty of achieving high-order accuracy while maintaining physical realizability and robustness by: \begin{itemize} \item introducing a new oscillation indicator that directly measures the amount of power in the high-order polynomials of the reconstruction, \item weighting the reconstructed stencils by physical realizability instead of just numerical admissibility, \item adapting the order of the FD derivative according to the order of the reconstruction to avoid differentiating across discontinuities, \item providing two general implementations, one using weighting of the different stencils and one discretely selecting the highest order admissible stencil. \end{itemize} We present the new oscillation indicator in \S\ref{sec:oi}, describe how to include physical realizability into the scheme in \S\ref{sec:pp strategy}, and discuss the FD derivative adaptation in \S\ref{sec:fd order}.
 In \S\ref{sec:weighted ao} we discuss how to make the discrete stencil selection process described in \S\ref{sec:oi} continuous by combining the new oscillation indicator with physical realizability conditions and using a sigmoid-like function for blending the stencils.
 This method of including the physical realizability conditions into the stencil weights can readily be incorporated into other WENO and WCNS schemes.
-In \S\ref{sec:dg-fd} we comment on how the scheme presented here can be used in a discontinuous Galerkin-finite difference hybrid method as described in~\cite{Deppe:2021ada}.
 Finally, in \S\ref{sec:numerical results} we show results from a large variety of standard and difficult test problems in 1d, 2d, and 3d GRMHD.
+In \ref{sec:dg-fd} we briefly comment on how the scheme presented here can be used in a discontinuous Galerkin-finite difference hybrid method as described in~\cite{Deppe:2021ada}.